 When standing on two feet, the load on each hip joint is 1/2 of the individual’s body weight (i.e. half on each side).
 That should be obvious.
-What might not be obvious, is when an individual is standing on one leg (even without moving) the force is not equal to total body weight but rather multiples of that due to the pull of the abductor muscles which are working to prevent the body from tipping over.
+What might not be obvious, is when an individual is standing on one leg (even without moving) the force at the hip articulation is not equal to total body weight but rather multiples of that due to the pull of the abductor muscles which are working to prevent the body from tipping over.

 When one leg is off the ground, if unopposed, gravity would have the person tip toward the side of the lifted leg.
-Luckily, however, there are forces that may pull in the opposite direction.
+Luckily, however, there are forces that may pull in the opposite direction (hip abductor muscles).
 This is “luckily” in the sense that it keeps the person upright even with one leg lifted; it can be considered “unluckily” in that this generates a lot of force on the affected hip.

 Critically: the load on the hip joint when standing on one leg is the sum of body weight and the forces needed to balance.

 To see why, you first have to keep in mind the image of a seesaw (also known as a teeter-totter) shown below in Figure 1.

 Two children of different weights can balance on a seesaw if the lighter child sits farther from the fulcrum.
 A seesaw is balanced when the weight on one side, multiplied by the distance from the center fulcrum, is equal to the weight on the other side, multiplied by its distance from the center fulcrum.
 In technical terms, the torque generates on each side is weight x distance, and when (W-1 x D-1) is equal to (W-2 x D-2), the net torque is zero.

 Now consider the following simplified free body diagrams:

 In Figure 2, a “free body diagram” representing forces about both hips in normal, two-legged stance is shown.
 Note that the figures used are drawn to represent the anatomic position of the lower extremities in standing.
 Here, F[B] = weight of body (situated in the body’s center of gravity, around the umbilicus) is balanced between the right and left fulcrums representing the right and left legs.
 The force on each hip would be one half of body weight.

 In Figure 3, we now see a free body diagram representing standing on one (right) leg.
-If there is no balancing “left leg force” (because the left leg is lifted while walking), one’s center of mass would tend to tilt the body in a clockwise direction about the right hip.
+If there is no balancing “left leg force” (because the left leg is lifted while walking), one’s center of mass would tend to tilt the body away from the right hip towards the left side.
 The hip is accentuated in red in this figure to highlight the analogy to a “seesaw” and a curved blue arrow is added to represent the body’s tilt around the hip.

-To prevent such a tilt, a balancing force is needed to the right of the right hip, as shown in Figure 4.
-(Remember that these diagrams are drawn “anatomically”).
-That force is labeled “F[AB]” as it is generated by the abductor muscles--gluteus medius and minimis).
+To prevent such a tilt, a counter-balancing force (F[AB]) is needed on the right hip, as shown in Figure 4.
+“F[AB]” is generated by the abductor muscles (gluteus medius and minimis).
 In this figure, the counterforce “F[AB]“ is acting against “F[B]” in single right-leg stance and keeping the seesaw in balance.

-You will notice, first, that this “F[AB]“ is greater than “F[B]” as the lever arm on the right is shorter.
+You will notice, first, that “F[AB]“ must be greater than “F[B]” as its lever arm (also known as “moment arm”) is shorter.
 Just as a seesaw can balance two children of unequal weight by varying their distance from the center, the body can be balanced by unequal forces set at proportionally unequal distances from the fulcrum.
 As a ballpark estimate, “F[AB]“ is about two times “F[B]” because the lever arm is half as long.

-The second thing to notice is that if you were to put a scale under the right foot, the total weight would be the sum of “F[AB]” and “F[B]”.
-That sum is what the hip experiences as a so-called “joint reactive force.”
+The second thing to notice is that if you were to put a sensor inside the right hip joint itself, the total force would be the sum of “F[AB]” and “F[B]”.
+That sum is what the hip “experiences”; it is called the “joint reactive force.”

-Simply put: the forces on the hip when standing on one leg are far greater than body weight (approximately three times greater in our example).
-Considering that when standing on two legs the force is normally only half of body weight on each, the total force when standing on one leg is six-fold greater.
+Simply put: the forces at the hip articulation when standing on one leg are far greater than body weight (approximately three times greater in our example).
+Considering that when standing on two legs the force is normally only half of body weight on each, the total force witnessed by the joint when standing on one leg is six-fold greater.